Parthiv1124/Charusat-Placement/README.md

 This is an frontend project which display the current placement system of Charusat-Depstar.
-It contains the details of visited company and packages offered by them.
-It contains the details of placement head faculty for any further guidance.
+It contains the details of visited company and packages offered by them, their policy and criteria.
+It contains the details of placement cell head faculty for any further guidance.